 Organizations in the Southern Gables Neighborhood

-- Green Gables Elementary School also needs volunteers with greeting students in the hallways, helping students with homework and reading, other tutoring, library assistants, leading school clubs.
-Call the school office or contact Principal Suanne Hawley directly at firstname.lastname@example.org if you would like to help in any way.
+- Green Gables Elementary School can use volunteers to work through online connections to help students with homework, reading, and other tutoring.
+Call the school office or contact Principal Suanne Hawley directly at email@example.com if you would like to help.

 Organizations in Lakewood and Jefferson County

 - CASA of Jefferson and Gilpin County supports volunteers who advocate for abused and neglected children.
 Volunteers, who are assigned a case by the court, are always needed.
 These cases require a lot of effort.
 But there are many other ways to support CASA.
-More information at:
+More information:

 - The Action Center provides a wide range of services to the homeless and others who are struggling.
-More at:
+More information:

 - The Severe Weather Shelter Network has a Lakewood presence.
 They provide refuge on life-threatening winter nights for those living on the streets, and they help find permanent housing.